Microsoft Intune Analytics: Reports, Endpoint Analytics & BI

 Read More »

 It is always important as an Intune admin to have an overview of the environment.
 Intune offers a lot of reports but as we all know you don’t look into them every day.
-Isn’t it easier to get a daily or weekly message in Teams and see the top failed app installation.
+Isn’t it easier to get a daily or weekly message in Teams and see the top failed app installations.
 I have already released some blogs with the topic of detecting anomalies in Intune with the help of cognitive services.
 In this blog I want to show you how to send a report that is already available in Intune to Teams using Azure Automation.

 Read More »